 I’ve used a few Beautycounter makeup products in the past and had a great experience with most of them, so I was super excited to be able to try out a few more products from them recently!
 I was sent the Beautycounter Tint Skin, Dew Skin, Color Intense Lipstick and the One-Step Makeup Remover Wipes.
 I’ve been testing these products out for a little over a month now and am ready to give you my thoughts!

-Let’s get the makeup wipes out of the way first, because they’re the only product in this bunch that I don’t love.
-I’ve mentioned several times before that I have very sensitive skin around my eyes and I’m forever on the hunt for a makeup wipe that doesn’t irritate this area, but unfortunately the Beautycounter One-Step Makeup Removing Wipes ($20) just don’t cut it for my sensitive skin.
+Let’s get the makeup wipes out of the way first, because they’re the only product in this bunch that I don’t 100% love (only 90%, haha).
+I’ve mentioned several times before that I have very sensitive skin around my eyes and I’m forever on the hunt for a makeup wipe that doesn’t irritate this area, but unfortunately the Beautycounter One-Step Makeup Removing Wipes ($20) just don’t cut it for my sensitive eye area.

-Don’t get me wrong, they do a great job at removing makeup.
-However, like pretty much all other makeup wipes I’ve ever tried, they sting my eye skin and my eye area feels pretty sore after use.
+Don’t get me wrong, they do a really great job at removing face makeup.
+However, like pretty much all other makeup wipes I’ve ever tried, they sting my eye skin a bit.
 I still don’t know what it is in makeup wipes that does this to me, but it’s a super common occurrence when I use them on my eyes.
-I do enjoy using these to remove the makeup on the rest of my face, but I generally wear eye makeup more than face makeup, so I’d rather have something that removed it all and didn’t irritate my skin in the process.
-Back to my holy grail Bioderma Sensibio!
+I do really like using these wipes to remove the makeup on the rest of my face, but it’s back to my holy grail Bioderma Sensibio for my eyes.

-On a brighter note, I do love that these will biodegrade in your compost!
+On another note, I do love that these will biodegrade in your compost!

 Onto the Beautycounter Color Intense Lipstick.
 These most definitely live up to their name!
 They are super smooth and creamy, easy to apply, and the color is SO intense.
 I couldn’t believe how vibrant and beautiful this lipstick was!
 I’m wearing the shade Girls’ Night in the makeup look below.
 It’s described as a classic red, but I personally find it has an almost orangish tone to it, which I’m totally cool with.